cadithealth/pyramid_describe/README.rst

     # HTML and JSON are built-in, but SWF needs a custom template
     describe.format.swf.renderer = mypackage:templates/describe-swf.mako

+  Note that the "pdf" and "yaml" formats require that optional python package dependencies be installed (respectively `pdfkit` and `PyYAML`), and that pdfkit_ furthermore requires that the wkhtmltopdf_ program be available.

 * ``{PREFIX}.format.default`` : str, default: first format listed in `{PREFIX}.formats`